SUICIDE RATE REMAINS LARGELY UNCHANGED

-Mental disorders are among the most common causes of disability.
-According to the National Institute of Mental Health, nearly one-in-five adults live with a mental illness (52.9 million in 2020) and an estimated one-in-20 adults have a serious mental illness (14.2 million) that substantially interferes with major life activities.
+Mental health disorders are among the most common causes of disability.
+According to the National Institute of Mental Health, more than one-in-five adults live with a mental illness (59.3 million in 2022), and an estimated one-in-17 adults have a serious mental illness that substantially interferes with major life activities (15.4 million).[1]
 These statistics are even higher for adolescents, where half of teens have had a mental disorder in their lifetimes and 22% have had a severe impairment.
-Suicide is the 2nd leading cause of death in the United States for adolescents and young adults up to age 34, and the 12th leading cause overall, accounting for 46,000 deaths nationwide in 2020.[1]
-This indicator measures the number of poverty-level residents estimated to be in need of mental health services and the number of clients served by publicly funded County mental health programs.
-It also measures suicide rates overall and by subgroups.
+Suicide is the second leading cause of death in the United States for adolescents and young adults up to age 34, and the 11th leading cause overall, accounting for 49,400 deaths nationwide in 2022.[2]
+This indicator measures the number of poverty-level residents estimated to be in need of mental health services, the number of clients served by publicly funded County mental health programs, and suicide rates overall and by subgroups.
+This indicator also measures feelings of loneliness, which is a strong predictor of depression, anxiety and other mood disorders[3] and, as research shows, can be as bad for health as smoking 15 cigarettes a day and has a higher mortality risk than obesity.[4]

 TREND